Brian Mast: Donald Trump

 In June 2016, Mast said he supported President Donald Trump "unanimously and wholeheartedly" in the 2016 presidential election.
 After the 2005 Access Hollywood recording of Trump making crude remarks about sexually assaulting women became public, Mast called Trump's remarks "inexcusable and disgusting".
 In February 2017, he voted against a resolution that would have directed the House to request ten years of Trump's tax returns, which would then have been reviewed by the House Ways and Means Committee in a closed session.

 On December 18, 2019, Mast voted against both articles of impeachment against Trump.
 Of the 195 Republicans who voted, all voted against both impeachment articles.

 On January 6, 2021, following the attack on the U.S. Capitol, Mast and 146 other Republican members of Congress voted against certifying the election of President Joe Biden.

 LGBTQ+ rights

 Mast believes it was a mistake for the U.S. Supreme Court to rule on the constitutionality of same-sex marriage in Obergefell v.
 Hodges.
 Later, on July 19, 2022, he was among 47 Republican representatives who voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
 However, Mast voted against final passage on December 8, 2022.

+Free speech

+In September 2025, Mast co-sponsored proposed legislation which would grant the U.S. Secretary of State the ability to revoke passports from Americans who criticize Israel.
+Media sources compared the proposal to the Thought Police.
+Mast later filed an amendment to remove this provision from the proposed legislation, without comment.